PedroNavHur/tabular-ml-agent/README.md

+FirstModel — From dataset to first model in minutes.

-This is a [Next.js](https://nextjs.org) project with Convex (DB/realtime) and a Modal FastAPI backend for tabular AutoML preprocessing and profiling.
+This is a [Next.js](https://nextjs.org) app (App Router) using [Convex](https://www.convex.dev/) for realtime/storage and a Modal‑hosted FastAPI backend for preprocessing, profiling and training.
+It turns a CSV into a reproducible baseline model and pipeline artifact quickly.

 ## Environment Setup (Convex + Modal)